g00341288/g00341288.github.io/README.md

 Detailed instructions may be found on the installation procedure [here](https://jekyllrb.com/docs/installation/) and [here](https://jekyllrb.com/docs/windows/#installation).

-If you already have a suitable development environment, you can fire up the site with the following command from the site root directory:
+If you already have a suitable development environment, and you have installed Jekyll using the instructions at the links above, you can fire up the site with the following command executed at the command line from the site root directory:

 `bundle exec jekyll serve`